gbrowne16/Library-Project/README.md

 # NobelPrizeWinnerLibrary
+The library contains functions to use on a data set of Nobel Prize winners
+#
 ##### Returns the motivation of a winner given either their last or first name, or both
 ###### @param prizeWinner {string}=a first, last, or full name of a winner
 ###### @return {string} = the motivation of prizeWinner